Causes of rain. Why is it raining? Why is it raining

 Answer from User deleted[active]

-and in the high layers of the atmosphere, steam condenses into water and falls to the ground - everything is simple
+and in the high layers of the atmosphere, steam condenses into water and falls to the ground - it’s simple

 Answer from Anna[guru]

-Rain is the result of a complex and lengthy process involving the sun, earth and air.
-First, the earth is warmed by the sun.
-As a result, the water of the oceans, seas, lakes, as well as the moisture contained in the soil, turn into water vapor.
-This vapor is then mixed with air.
-This is how the evaporation process goes.
+Rain is the result of a complex and long-term process involving the sun, earth and air.
+First the earth is warmed by the sun.
+As a result, the water of the oceans, seas, lakes, as well as the moisture contained in the soil, turns into water vapor.
+This steam is then mixed with air.
+This is how the evaporation process takes place.

-And then, along with lighter warm air, water vapor rises high into the sky, where they cool and turn into clouds.
+And then together with the lighter warm air water vapor rises high into the sky, where it cools and turns into clouds.
 This process is called condensation.

-The process of water evaporation takes place almost around the clock, and water vapor rises.
+The process of water evaporation occurs almost around the clock, and water vapor rises.
 But it doesn't rain every day.
-Far from always invisible vapors turn into visible raindrops.
-This is because a certain surface is required for the condensation process to take place.
-If there are few or practically no dust particles in the air, then condensation does not occur.
-Snowflakes and ice crystals that are high in the clouds contribute to the condensation process.
+It is not always the case that invisible vapors turn into visible raindrops.
+This is explained by the fact that a certain surface is required for the condensation process to occur.
+If there are few or virtually no dust particles in the air, then condensation does not occur.
+Snowflakes and ice crystals that are high in the clouds facilitate the condensation process.

-If warm and cold air currents collide in the atmosphere, it will most likely lead to rain.
+If warm and cold air currents collide in the atmosphere, it will most likely result in rain.
 Warm air contains a lot of moisture, which is cooled by cold air currents.
 Invisible vapors turn into heavy drops of water, which fall to the ground.

-After the director of one of the American radio stations got wet to the skin, falling under the autumn rain, the program "Weather Forecast" appeared on the air, which had not previously existed.
-The information turned out to be relevant, because it will never be superfluous to find out whether it is worth taking an umbrella today and whether you need to leave the house, since, for example, in Portugal, rain and wind are a good reason not to show up for work.
+After the director of one of the American radio stations got wet to the skin after falling under autumn rain, the program “Weather Forecast” appeared on the air, which did not previously exist.
+The information turned out to be relevant, because it never hurts to find out whether it’s worth taking an umbrella today and whether you need to leave the house, since, for example, in Portugal rain and wind are good reason so as not to show up for work.

-Rain is one of the types of precipitation that falls mainly from nimbostratus and altostratus clouds in the form of water droplets with a diameter of 0.5 to 7 mm.
+Rain is one of the types atmospheric precipitation, which fall mainly from nimbostratus and altostratus clouds in the form of water droplets with a diameter of 0.5 to 7 mm.
 Rain usually comes from mixed clouds containing supercooled droplets or ice crystals.

-Raindrops fall when small spherical water particles coalesce into larger ones, or when they freeze to an ice crystal.
-Unlike the generally accepted opinion, they do not have the shape of a teardrop, since they are flattened on the underside due to the pressure of the oncoming air flow.
+Raindrops fall after small spherical particles of water merge into larger ones, or when they freeze to an ice crystal.
+Unlike the generally accepted opinion, they do not have the shape of a teardrop, since they are flattened on the bottom side due to the pressure of the oncoming air flow.

 At first, these droplets are light enough that the air allows them to remain in the cloud.
-Since inside the cloud they are constantly moving and colliding with each other, merging and increasing in size, they begin to gradually sink down, continuing to increase.
-This process continues until the water particles gain the required mass, enabling them to overcome air resistance and shed raindrops on the ground.
+Since inside the cloud they are constantly moving and colliding with each other, merging and increasing in size, they begin to gradually descend downwards, continuing to increase.
+This process continues until the water particles gain the required mass, allowing them to overcome air resistance and shed raindrops on the ground.

-If water particles are in clouds, inside which the temperature is high enough not to turn into ice crystals, the droplets merge with each other constantly and extremely intensively.
-It does not rain as often from them as from clouds, inside which the temperature is below zero: in order to fall out of the cloud, ice crystals gain the necessary mass quite quickly.
+If water particles are in clouds, where the temperature inside is high enough not to turn into ice crystals, the fusion of droplets with each other occurs constantly and extremely intensely.
+Rain does not come from them as often as from clouds, the temperature inside of which is below zero: in order to fall out of the cloud, ice crystals gain the necessary mass quite quickly.

-If at this time there is a very high difference in temperature between the cloud and the earth's surface, then the frozen crystals melt before reaching the earth's surface - and raindrops fall on the ground (the largest drops are obtained when hail melts).
+If between the cloud and the surface of the earth at this time there is a very high difference in temperature terms, the frozen crystals melt before reaching the earth's surface - and raindrops fall on the ground (the largest drops are produced when hail melts).

-Interestingly, the larger the raindrops, the stronger the rain, but usually it passes rather quickly.
-The speed of such precipitation can be from 9 to 30 m/s (this is usually typical for summer or spring rain).
-But if the raindrops turn out to be small, then such precipitation can last for several days or even weeks - water flies to the ground "slowly", at a speed of 2 to 6.6 m / s, which is typical for autumn rains.
+Interestingly, the larger the precipitation drops, the heavier the rain, but it usually passes quite quickly.
+The rate of such precipitation can range from 9 to 30 m/s (usually this is typical for summer or spring rain).
+But if the raindrops turn out to be small, then such precipitation can last for several days and even weeks - the water flies to the ground “slowly”, at a speed of 2 to 6.6 m/s, which is typical for autumn rains.

 Precipitation intensity

-One of the important indicators of the amount of precipitation in nature is the fixation of the intensity of rain - the volume of raindrops falling in a certain time.
+One of the important indicators of precipitation in nature is the recording of rain intensity - the volume of raindrops falling over a certain time.

-At a speed of 2.5 mm/h, light rain falls regardless of the time of the year at positive temperatures in temperate and high latitudes from dark altostratus, stratonimbus and cumulonimbus clouds.
-Heavy precipitation lasts from several hours to several weeks and covers a vast territory.
-If precipitation of this type is prolonged, then they quite often harm nature: the humidity in the atmosphere increases greatly, and plants begin to rot due to oversaturation with moisture.
+At a speed of 2.5 mm/h, light rain falls regardless of the time of year at above-zero temperatures in moderate and high latitudes from dark altostratus, nimbostratus and cumulonimbus clouds.
+Covering precipitation lasts from several hours to several weeks and covers a vast area.
+If precipitation of this type is prolonged, then it quite often harms nature: the humidity in the atmosphere increases greatly, and plants begin to rot due to oversaturation with moisture.

-Moderate rains come at a speed of 2.5 to 8 mm/h in the form of small droplets from stratus and stratocumulus clouds.
-These precipitations do not last long, from several hours to two days, their amount is minimal, and therefore the rain does not have a negative impact on nature.
+Moderate rain falls at a rate of 2.5 to 8 mm/h in the form of small droplets from stratus and stratocumulus clouds.
+These precipitations do not last long, from several hours to two days, their quantity is minimal, and therefore the rain does not have a negative impact on nature.

-Heavy precipitation is heavy rain with wind, which often falls in temperate latitudes, usually in the warm season.
-Such heavy rain is characterized by a high rate of precipitation (more than 8 mm/h) and a short duration, no more than a few hours.
-The exception is May rain, which can last up to three days, as well as heavy rainfall in tropical and equatorial latitudes.
-The rainy season here often lasts several months, and heavy rain pours almost non-stop with an intensity of 25-30 mm / min.
+Rainfall is heavy rain with the wind, which often falls in temperate latitudes usually in the warm season.
+This type of heavy rain is characterized by high speed loss (more than 8 mm/h) and short duration, no more than a few hours.
+The exception is May rain, which can last up to three days, as well as rainfall that falls in tropical and equatorial latitudes.
+The rainy season here often lasts several months, and torrential rain falls almost non-stop with an intensity of 25-30 mm/min.

-It should be noted that a thunderstorm often accompanies heavy rain, so in such weather it is better to take shelter in order to avoid accidents.
-Interestingly, the occurrence of a thunderstorm is directly related to the Sun - in the middle latitudes, such a natural phenomenon can be observed in the afternoon and very rarely before dawn.
+It should be noted that thunderstorms are often accompanied by heavy rain, so in such weather it is better to find shelter in order to avoid accidents.
+It is interesting that the occurrence of a thunderstorm is directly related to the Sun - in mid-latitudes such a natural phenomenon can be observed in the afternoon and very rarely before dawn.

-In Europe, the heaviest rain fell on the territory of Germany in the twenties of the last century, when its rates were 15.5 mm / min.
-As for the heaviest precipitation on a planetary scale, on the lands of Guadeloupe, rain was recorded with an intensity of 38 mm / min.
+In Europe, the heaviest rain fell in Germany in the twenties of the last century, when its indicators were 15.5 mm/min.
+As for the heaviest precipitation on a planetary scale, rain with an intensity of 38 mm/min was recorded in the lands of Guadeloupe.

-Heavy rain is often accompanied by thunderstorms and heavy winds, which causes significant harm to both nature and humans.
-The consequences of such rain and wind are often landslides, floods, soil erosion.
-Such weather conditions can cause death of a person, as well as cause an ecological disaster.
-When it comes to heavy rain, it is not so much its duration that is important, but its intensity: the more drops fall, the more detrimental the consequences will be.
+Heavy rain is often accompanied by thunderstorms and gusty winds, which causes significant harm to both nature and humans.
+The consequences of such rain and wind are often landslides, floods, and soil erosion.
+Such weather conditions can cause death and also cause ecological disaster.
+When it comes to strong pouring rain, then it is not so much its duration that is important as its intensity: the more drops that fall, the more harmful the consequences will be.

-There are areas on Earth where the most precipitation falls.
+There are areas on Earth where it falls greatest number precipitation.
 This phenomenon is known as the "rainy season" and can be observed in tropical and subtropical latitudes.
-The closer to the equator the rainy season, the more prolonged precipitation, lasting from May to October.
-In tropical regions more distant from the equator, the rainy season consists of two periods and gives people a certain respite (the rainy belt does not stand still and gradually moves after the zenith of the Sun from the northern to the southern tropic and back).
+The closer to the equator the rainy season, the more prolonged the precipitation, lasting from May to October.
+In tropical regions more distant from the equator, the rainy season consists of two periods and gives people a certain respite (the rain belt does not stand still and gradually moves following the zenith of the Sun from the northern to the southern tropics and back).

-Tropical summer rain usually begins suddenly, and raindrops, having formed one continuous stream, pour onto the ground in such a dense wall that little can be distinguished at a distance of one meter.
-As a result, precipitation of such intensity can, in a few hours, not only completely flood cities and villages, but also cause mudflows and floods.
+Tropical summer rain usually begins suddenly, and the raindrops, having formed one continuous stream, pour onto the ground in such a dense wall that at a distance of one meter little can be distinguished.
+As a result, precipitation of such intensity can not only completely flood cities and villages in a few hours, but also cause mudflows and floods.

-Interestingly, for local residents, the rainy season is a common occurrence, they have long been accustomed to such weather conditions and know how to act, for example, almost all houses in Thailand are built on stilts.
-That is why tourists are not recommended to visit equatorial and tropical countries during this period.
-Storms and hurricanes also occur quite often, only in the Philippines in one rainy season about thirty hurricanes and storms fly over the country.
+I wonder what for local residents the rainy season is a common occurrence, they have long been accustomed to such weather conditions and know how to act, for example, almost all houses in Thailand are built on stilts.
+That is why tourists are not recommended to visit the equatorial and tropical countries during a similar period.
+Storms and hurricanes also occur quite often; in the Philippines alone, during one rainy season, about thirty hurricanes and storms fly over the country.

 Precipitation in temperate latitudes

-The farther from the equator, the weaker the rainy season, and in temperate latitudes it completely disappears: precipitation here is evenly distributed throughout the year and their abundance depends not so much on the Sun, but on winds and mountain ranges.
+The further from the equator, the weaker the rainy season is, and in temperate latitudes it disappears altogether: precipitation here is evenly distributed throughout the year and its abundance depends not so much on the Sun as on the winds and mountain ranges.
 For example:

-• Spring rain is typical for the whole territory of Europe and during the first two months the rains constantly alternate with the Sun.
-Showers often begin in the last days of spring;
+• Spring rain is typical for the entire territory of Europe and during the first two months the rains constantly alternate with the Sun.
+Showers often start at last days spring;

 • In Germany, warm rain can be observed throughout the summer.
-In Sweden, Denmark, the Netherlands, on the territory of Central and Eastern Europe, August is considered one of the most rainy months;
+In Sweden, Denmark, the Netherlands, in the middle and of Eastern Europe August is considered one of the rainiest months;

-• Autumn cold rain is observed in Norway, France, Italy and the Balkans in October and November, when warm weather is gradually replaced by frost;
+• Autumn cold rain observed in Norway, France, Italy and the Balkans in October and November, when warm weather gradually replaced by frost;

-• Winter cold rain can be seen mainly in the south of Europe - in the Balkans, in the west and south of the Iberian Peninsula, but it is not uncommon for the northern territories, for example, it often falls in Scotland and the Faroe Islands.
+• Winter cold rain can be seen mainly in the south of Europe - in the Balkans, in the west and south of the Iberian Peninsula, but it is also common in the northern territories, for example, it often falls in Scotland and the Faroe Islands.

-The role of precipitation in the life of nature can hardly be overestimated, since they both give life and take it away.
-Rain and wind, forming squalls, thunderstorms, hurricanes can destroy houses, break crops, nullify all human efforts and even deprive him of life or health.
+The role of precipitation in the life of nature is difficult to overestimate, since it both gives life and takes it away.
+Rain and wind, forming squalls, thunderstorms, hurricanes, can destroy houses, destroy crops, nullify all a person’s efforts and even deprive him of life or health.
 The consequences of heavy rainfall are often catastrophic.

-Raindrops also give life: after rainfall, nature is renewed and revived.
-For example, mushroom rain is eagerly awaited by all mushroom pickers.
-This is a drizzling warm rain that falls from clouds that are low above the earth's surface during the growth of mushrooms.
-Interestingly, unlike other precipitation, mushroom rain is short-lived, raindrops wet the soil well, and all mushrooms in the soil begin to grow extremely well.
+Raindrops also give life: after rainfall, nature is renewed and comes to life.
+For example, all mushroom pickers look forward to mushroom rain.
+This is a drizzling warm rain that falls from clouds located low above the earth's surface during the period of mushroom growth.
+It is interesting that, unlike other precipitation, mushroom rain does not last long, raindrops wet the soil well, and all the mushrooms in the soil begin to grow extremely well.

 > Why is it raining?

-How rain is formed- a description for children and adults: why it rains on Earth, the scheme of the water cycle, the amount of precipitation, rain on other planets.
+How is rain formed?– description for children and adults: why it rains on Earth, diagram of the water cycle, amount of precipitation, rain on other planets.

-Rain brings joy to farmers in the heat and sadness to melancholic.
-You are happy for him if you can't stand the summer heat anymore and angry if you had to go shopping.
+Rain brings joy to farmers in the heat and sadness to melancholic people.
+You're glad to see him if you can't stand it anymore summer heat and get angry if you had to go shopping.
 However, why does it rain at all and how is it formed on the planet?

-Let's start with the fact that rain is a liquid form of precipitation.
-Here you can not do without deciphering the water cycle.
-It all starts with the fact that the Sun evaporates water from various bodies of water, provided that the air temperature is above 0 ° C. The vapor then rises into the atmosphere, where it condenses into water droplets.
-Their weight causes them to fall back to the ground.
+Let's start with the fact that rain is a liquid type of precipitation.
+Here you can’t do without deciphering the water cycle.
+It all starts with the Sun evaporating water from various bodies of water, provided that the air temperature is above 0°C. The steam then rises into the atmosphere, where it condenses into water droplets.
+Their weight makes them fall to the ground again.

 This is the well-known water cycle in nature.
-It is often used to describe the journey of a fluid from bottom to top and back.
-For the appearance of rain, two points are important: saturation and merging.
+It is often used to describe the journey of a liquid from bottom to top and back again.
+For the appearance of rain, two points are important: saturation and coalescence.

 Saturation

 In this process, invisible water vapor condenses on microwave particles, creating tiny droplets.
-Usually this criterion is conveyed under the guise of relative humidity - the percentage of the total amount of water vapor that can be stored at a certain air temperature.
+Usually this criterion is conveyed under the guise relative humidity– percentage of total number water vapor that can persist at a certain air temperature.

-The amount of water vapor stored before saturation (100% humidity) and transformation into a cloud depends on its temperature mark (the warmer, the more).
+The amount of water vapor retained before saturation (100% humidity) and transformation into a cloud depends on its temperature level (the warmer, the more).

-This process takes place when the air becomes saturated.
-Then the water droplets begin to merge to create larger ones (due to turbulence in the airspace).
+This process occurs when the air becomes saturated.
+Then the water droplets begin to merge to create larger ones (occurs due to turbulence in the airspace).

 They combine until their weight breaks through the air resistance and they fall as rain.
-It is important to understand that rain is the main source of fresh water for many countries, and also provides the necessary conditions in various ecosystems.
+It is important to understand that rain is the main source fresh water for many countries and also provides the necessary conditions in various ecosystems.

 Measurement

-In order to record the amount of precipitation, they came up with special rain sensors.
-Most often, they are represented by two cylinders (like a nesting doll), filled with water.
-The inner one fills up first and transfers water to the second.
-The remaining precipitation in the outer gives a total score in millimeters.
+In order to record the amount of precipitation, special rain sensors were invented.
+Most often, they are represented by two cylinders (like a nesting doll) filled with water.
+The internal one is filled first and transfers water to the second.
+The remaining precipitation in the outside gives overall assessment in millimeters.

 There is also a clinometer, and the cheapest option is a cylinder with a measuring stick.
-Precipitation is also tracked by meteorological radar.
+Precipitation is also monitored by weather radar.

 Changing of the climate

-Of course, changes in the climate, like global warming, have a strong impact on the usual amount of precipitation.
-The increased amount of carbon dioxide emissions has raised the average temperature around the world.
+Of course, changes in climate, such as global warming, greatly affect the usual amount of precipitation.
+Increased quantity emissions carbon dioxide increased the mark average temperature Worldwide.
 This means that much more water has evaporated.

-Over the past century, the amount of precipitation north of 30 ° has increased, but in the tropics it has decreased.
-It can be noted that North and South America, Northern Europe and Asia have become wetter.
+Behind past century the amount of precipitation north of 30° increased, but decreased in the tropics.
+It may be noted that the Northern and South America, Northern Europe and Asia have become wetter.
 But the drought has intensified in Africa and southern Asia.

 Rain on other planets

-Yes, we are not the only world where there is rain.
-There is wet precipitation in our solar system, although it has little to no connection with water.
+Yes we don't the only world where it rains.
+In our solar system there is wet precipitation, although it has virtually no connection with water.
 For example, on Venus it rains all the time, but you wouldn't want to walk under this stream made of sulfuric acid!

-It forms high in the atmospheric layer, where the wind speeds up to 360 km/h.
-But the droplets immediately evaporate because the surface is heated to 460°C. On Saturn's moon Titan, it's methane rain.
-It generally has an active hydrological cycle, where hydrocarbons take the place of water.
+It forms high in the atmosphere, where the wind accelerates to 360 km/h.
+But the droplets immediately evaporate because the surface is heated to 460°C. On Saturn's moon Titan, this is methane rain.
+It generally has an active hydrological cycle, where hydrocarbon takes the place of water.

-Recently received even more amazing curiosities.
-Liquid helium rains can occur on Saturn and Jupiter.
-It is believed that because of the colossal pressure on all gas giants, there are "diamond precipitation".
+Recently we received even more amazing curiosities.
+Liquid helium rain can occur on Saturn and Jupiter.
+It is believed that due to the enormous pressure on everyone gas giants there are “diamond deposits”.
 And it's not a joke.
-The planets have methane, which forms diamonds under pressure.
+The planets contain methane, which when pressurized forms diamonds.

-And another fascinating case is coronal solar rain.
+And another fascinating case - coronal sunny rain.
 This occurs during a coronal mass ejection, during which the plasma cools and falls to the surface.
 Even whole splashes are created.

 What else to read